ElevenLabs Credits, Explained: 826-915 Credits per Finished Minute

 ElevenLabs prices everything in credits, and the pricing page never answers the only question that matters: how many minutes of finished audio is that?
-We measured it from our own published bench runs instead of estimating.
+We measured it from our own published renders instead of estimating — and it is a range, not a number, because the voice you pick moves it 11%.

 Direct answer

 On ElevenLabs' standard text-to-speech models, one credit corresponds to roughly one character of text.
-Measured on our real runs, narration comes out to about 830–850 credits per finished minute of audio — so the $22 Creator plan's 121,000 credits buys roughly 2.4 hours of finished narration a month if every take is final, and retakes bill the full script again.
+Measured on our published renders, narration costs 826-915 credits per finished minute depending on the voice — the same 991-character script took 72 seconds through Rachel but only 65 through George and Sarah.
+So the $22 Creator plan's 121,000 credits buy 132-147 minutes of finished narration a month if every take is final, and retakes bill the full script again.
 Music and dubbing meter much faster (about 900 and 2,000 credits per minute respectively).

 - Sources